EF-2

 The Heat

-Building on the horizon — smoke, depth, and your first real tingle
+The storm builds — smoke, depth, and your first real tingle

 Key Ingredients